pwang009/jmeterInContainer/README.md

    If the -u switch is left out, files created in the Report folder is going to be owned by root, which causes an issue on deletion in the subsequent runs.
-This changes has been validated in the ubuntu 20.04 in WSL 2 on Windows 10 machine
+This changes has been validated in the ubuntu 20.04 in WSL 2 on Windows 10 machine.
+Check Specific section below for the run.sh command.
 2. Another test example added in the test/lbh folder to test restful api The use case is that assuming you have restful api in 2 different environments, prod and qa.
 You want to run perf test against both environments.
 To accomplish that, follow the steps below